aces/Loris/docs/API/LorisRESTAPI.md

 ```

 A GET request to `/candidates/$CandID/$Visit/dicoms` will return a JSON object of
-all the images which have been acquired for that visit.
-It will return an object of
+all the raw DICOM data which have been acquired for that visit.
+It will return an
-the form:
+object of the form:

 ```js
 {